HaidarEzio/HaidarEzio/README.md

 ## I'm a Web Developer, Vlogger, Video Editor, and Gamer!

-- 🌱 I’m currently learning everything (especially React and GraphQL 🤣)
+- 🌱 I’m currently learning everything (especially trying React Native & Typescript 🤣)
 - 👯 I’m looking to collaborate and actually realize some of my ideas in real life
 - 🥅 2020 Goals: 1- Contribute more to Open Source projects 2- Make More Vlogs
 - ⚡ Fun fact: I love to sing and play retro games (Super Resident Evil fan !)